tildedave/tildedave.com/_posts/2013-06-20-large-scale-client-side-data-loading.md

 The main function of the `ServiceRegistry` is looking up resources by address.
 The second function is to force the load of a resource through the `require` function.  `require` takes a list of addresses and two callbacks, `onLoaded` and `onError`, and invokes the appropriate callback based on whether or  not the resources loaded successfully.

-Here's some psuedocode for how this occurs: the main class we used for this is the Closure implementation of [`goog.async.Deferred`](http://docs.closure-library.googlecode.com/git/class_goog_async_Deferred.html), based on the [MochiKit implementation](http://mochi.github.io/mochikit/doc/html/MochiKit/Async.html).
+Here's some pseudocode for how this occurs: the main class we used for this is the Closure implementation of [`goog.async.Deferred`](http://docs.closure-library.googlecode.com/git/class_goog_async_Deferred.html), based on the [MochiKit implementation](http://mochi.github.io/mochikit/doc/html/MochiKit/Async.html).

 ```javascript
 /**